fingerprintjs/fingerprintjs-pro-chrome-extension-example/contributing.md

 ```shell
 yarn build
 ```
-It will build website and chrome extension.
+It will build a website and chrome extension.

 ### Code style